0xSero/partisia-docs/docs/smart-contracts/gas/zk-computation-gas-fees.md

 The open secret variables fee is calculated taking into account the size of the variable to open.
-The fee calculation follows the same rules than the [secret input fee](./zk-computation-gas-fees.md#secret-input-fees).
+The fee calculation follows the same rules as [secret input fee](./zk-computation-gas-fees.md#secret-input-fees).

 ### Attestation fees